-We are offering shares of our common stock.
+We are offering 2,730,000 shares of our common stock.
 This is our initial public offering and no public market currently exists for our shares.
-We anticipate that the initial public offering price of our common stock will be between \$ and \$ per share.
+The initial public offering price of our common stock is \$10.00 per share.

-We intend to apply to list our common stock on The NASDAQ Capital Market under the symbol "EYEN."
+Our common stock has been approved for listing on The Nasdaq Capital Market under the symbol "EYEN."